Hullaah/DJ4E/README.md

-# DJ4E
+# Django For EveryBody

-Repo for Django for everybody course
+This is the repo for Django for everybody course